mirrorwarp/types-tw/README.md

 # Type definitions for TurboWarp

-This is a branch of TurboWarp/types with additional types for TurboWarp's Scratch forks.
+This is a fork of [@turbowarp/types](https://github.com/TurboWarp/types) with additional types for TurboWarp's Scratch forks.

 Install with: